Exploring Vacant Classes in Label-Skewed Federated Learning

-Motivated by the above observations and analyses of empty classes, we propose to prevent the disappearance of information related to empty classes during local training.
-The global model harbors valuable insights, particularly regarding the prediction of empty classes, making it an exceptional teacher for each client.
-Hence, we introduce empty-class distillation, aimed at preserving the global perspective of empty classes for clients through knowledge distillation.
+Motivated by the above observations and analyses of vacant classes, we propose to prevent the disappearance of information related to vacant classes during local training.
+The global model harbors valuable insights, particularly regarding the prediction of vacant classes, making it an exceptional teacher for each client.
+Hence, we introduce vacant-class distillation, aimed at preserving the global perspective of vacant classes for clients through knowledge distillation.
 To achieve this, we utilize the Kullback-Leibler Divergence loss function, as outlined below: